 Yes.
 Your agent can make decisions in accordance with your wishes, including your religious and moral beliefs, if known to your agent, or, if your agent does not know your views, in accordance with your best interests.
 However, in regard to the administration of artificial feeding (nutrition or hydration), your agent must have specific knowledge of your wishes, otherwise the agent has no authority to make decisions regarding these procedures.
 You should express your views on these matters - just as to other questions - in your Living Will, or in the Proxy itself.
 While your views on this subject could also be expressed orally, because of the "clear and convincing evidence" rule, it is better to put them in writing.
-It is important to discuss your views and wishes with your agent.
+It is important to discuss your views and wishes with your agent and the attorney drafting the advance directives.